kukuo6666/ComfyUI-Equirect/INSTALL.md

 ```
 ImportError: No module named 'py360convert'
 ```

-Solution: Manually install the py360convert library.
+Solution: Manually install the py360convert library as described above.

 ### Memory Errors
-Processing large panoramic images may require substantial memory.
-If you encounter memory errors, try:
+Processing large panoramic images requires substantial memory.
+If you encounter memory errors:
-1. Reduce the input image size
+1. Reduce input image size
-2. Lower the cubemap face size
+2. Lower cubemap face size
 3. Use a device with more GPU memory

 ### Conversion Quality

-For best conversion quality:
+For optimal conversion quality:
-1. Use high-resolution input images (at least 4K)
+1. Use high-resolution input images (4K or higher recommended)
 2. Set cubemap face size to 512 or higher
-3. Keep default FOV (90 degrees)
+3. Maintain default FOV (90 degrees)

 ## Performance Optimization

-To speed up processing:
+To improve processing speed:
-1. Ensure PyTorch with CUDA support is correctly installed
+1. Ensure PyTorch with CUDA support is properly installed
-2. Use reasonable image sizes (unnecessarily large sizes will increase processing time)
+2. Use appropriate image sizes (larger sizes increase processing time)
-3. Process images individually if batch processing is not required
+3. Process images individually when batch processing is not required

+## Version Compatibility

+- Tested with Python 3.8-3.12
+- Compatible with latest ComfyUI releases
+- Requires CUDA-capable GPU for optimal performance

+## Support

+For issues and questions:
+1. Check the GitHub issues page
+2. Ensure all dependencies are correctly installed
+3. Verify input image formats and sizes